How to start a stump grinding business: Your first moves

 Secure your startup capital

 Since your grinder serves as collateral, equipment financing is often easier to secure than a traditional loan.
-Lenders like Currency or CIT specialize in this and may offer loans covering 80-100% of the equipment cost.
-Expect interest rates between 6% and 18% depending on your credit.
+Lenders like Currency or CIT specialize in this and may offer loans covering 80% to 100% of the equipment cost.
+Expect interest rates between 6% and 18% depending on your credit; verify the exact rate against the lender's official rate sheet before signing.

-You might also look into an SBA Microloan.
+Another option is an SBA Microloan.
 These offer up to $50,000 and are designed for new businesses that may not have a long credit history.
-The Small Business Administration does not lend directly, but it guarantees loans made by its partner lenders.
+The Small Business Administration does not lend directly, but it guarantees loans made by its partner lenders, with interest rates generally between 8% and 13%.

 Plan for operating costs